 We warmly welcome guest contributors and suggestions for interviews and features.
-Please email Team WKL if you’d like to contribute, share an idea for an article, or suggest titles for one of our recommended reads lists.
+Please email Team WKL if you’d like to contribute an article or a book review, or suggest titles for one of our recommended reads lists.
 You could even become a regular correspondent on the children’s literature of the part of the world you know and love.

 We welcome readers’ reviews of kid lit/YA in translation, or originally published in a non-majority English-speaking country.
 No one is too young or too old to enjoy children’s books in translation and no reviewer is too young or old for our blog!

 We’re also keen to grow the World Kid Lit YouTube channel, so do get in touch if you or your kids are keen to review a book by video (we would need parental permission before publishing any reviews by minors).